Orthopedic surgeon's arrival at District One part of effort to bring specialists to the region

 “We’re able to offer the latest advancements in shoulder and knee surgery, providing that extra care for everyone from athletes all the way up to older patients needing joint replacements,” he said, adding that major strides have been made recently in arthroscopy.
 With doctors able to use increasingly precise tools to make very small incisions, patients are able to achieve better outcomes, quicker recoveries and less pain.

-Now, for the first time, patients will be able to receive that level of care not only in Minneapolis or St. Paul but right here in Rice and Steele counties.
+Now, for the first time, patients will be able to receive that level of care through the Allina system not only in Minneapolis or St. Paul but here in Rice and Steele counties.
 Kaiser said he looks forward to providing them so that area patients know they don’t have to travel to get the best in care.

 “I look forward to implementing some new techniques, right here,” he said.